Heat Advisory from SAT 12:00 PM CDT until SAT 10:00 PM CDT

 Issued by National Weather Service – Chicago, IL

-…HEAT ADVISORY REMAINS IN EFFECT FROM NOON CDT /1 PM EDT/ TO
+…HEAT ADVISORY REMAINS IN EFFECT FROM NOON CDT /1 PM EDT/ TODAY

 * WHAT…Heat index values at or above 105 degrees expected.